ThibaultDieudonne/RiotMatchmaking/README.md

 Following interpretations are the same for both parameters:

 If riot_balance is much greater than model_balance: team making is rigged.
-Winning players are more likely to play in the same team, and against losing players (and reciprocally).
+Good performing players are more likely to play in the same team, and against bad performing players (and reciprocally).
 We don't expect to see this result since it would produce the opposite effect to the one described in abstract.

 If riot_balance is equal to model_balance: team making is not result-dependant.
 Complaining players would have been misled because of human brain variance perception.

-If riot_balance is much lower than model_balance: team making is rigged and balances winning and losing players over teams.
-Winning players are more likely to play with losing players (and reciprocally).
+If riot_balance is much lower than model_balance: team making is rigged and balances good/bad performing players over teams.
+Good performing players are more likely to play with bad performing players (and reciprocally).
 This is the result complaining players can expect.

 # Results